dsidavis/data_cleaning_w_r/SFCleaning.md

 ## Summary
-The summary() function gives us a sanity check
+The summary() function gives us a sanity check  on the values in each of the columns
 ```
 summary(d)
 ```